The extensive grounds of Paxton House can lead to different adventures every time you visit, so no two visits are the same.

 - Overlooking the majestic River Tweed, the grounds were originally landscaped in the 18th century by Robert Robinson.

-- They are now designed so plants are flowering every season.
+- They are now designed so plants are flowering every season and are carefully maintained by our excellent team of volunteer gardeners.

-- Daffodils are synonymous with Paxton House; framing the House from the driveway.
+- Daffodils are synonymous with Paxton House; framing the driveway.

-- We have a great pond and welled garden to explore.
+- We also have a great pond and welled garden to explore.

 - Since the house was built the fishing rights have belonged to the estate.

-- Heron, cormorants, mute swans and sometimes even seals all inhabit the riverbanks.
+- Heron, cormorants, mute swans, otters and sometimes even seals all inhabit the riverbanks.

-- At Paxton, netting is now carried out using the traditional coble or small boat.
+- At Paxton net fishing is now carried out using the traditional coble or small boat.

-- When Paxton House was built in 1758 mains water supplies did not exist so people had to draw water from wells.
+- When Paxton House was built in 1758 mains water supplies did not exist so water had to be drawn from wells.
 The only clean water available at Paxton came from springs under the bedrock in Paxton Dene – nearly 100 metres below the level of the house.
-So the latest technology was applied with a waterwheel to drive a beam pump to lift the spring water up to the house.
+The latest technology was applied with a waterwheel to drive a beam pump to lift the spring water up to the house.

-Any more information on the gardens and grounds you can use the contact us form below.
+For any further information on the gardens and grounds please use the contact form below.

 A nice place for a walk Sue, Sheffield